-- Official FTE figures are sourced annually from the Australian Government Department of Education, Skills and Employment and the New Zealand Ministry of Education.
+- Official FTE figures are sourced annually from the Australian Government Department of Education and the Department of Employment and Workplace Relations and the New Zealand Ministry of Education.

 - The latest FTEs are updated for all CAUL Consortium Member institutions by 28 February of the current year in ConsortiaManager, on the CAUL website and in the FTE Bands

 - The CAUL Basic FTE Bands are based on the total FTE for each institution

 - The CAUL Weighted FTE Bands are calculated at 10:3:1 for research, post-graduate and undergraduate degree FTEs, then taken as a percentage of the whole (47 universities).
 This provides for two possible band sets based on 5 or 7 bands.

 - FTEs at the narrow discipline, broad discipline or course level are provided to inform pricing models for discipline-specific content.
 This data is available for Australian universities and New Zealand universities.

 - The Australian universities narrow discipline 2020 FTEs data has been requested and will be made available once received.
 In the meantime, the broad disciplines 2020 FTEs are available.